I Shall Survive Using Potions!: Second series

+Hanano and Lotte's Journey

 Anime

 An anime television series adaptation was announced on February 24, 2023.
-It is set to premiere in 2023.
+It is produced by Jumondou and directed by Nobuaki Nakanishi, with scripts written by Takayo Ikami, character designs handled by Chisato Kikunaga, and music composed by Hiroaki Tsutsumi.
+The series aired from October 8 to December 24, 2023, on the Animazing!!! programming block on all ANN affiliates, including ABC and TV Asahi, as well as other networks.
+The opening theme song is "Tailwind" by Katagiri, while the ending theme song is "Love Is a Potion" by Harmoe.
+Crunchyroll licensed the series outside of Asia.

+Episodes

 Reception

 Volumes of the manga adaptation have ranked on various bestseller charts, such as those published by BookLive! and Oricon.

 Amazon removal

 In July 2020, the series' light novel and manga adaptation were among several series temporarily removed from Amazon; Amazon stated that the affected series "did not fall within their global content guidelines."